 Here's a pricing sample from my own store (note the box outlined in red).
-Note that I allow you to by as little as one bunch - but you can save more by buying 5 bunches or more.
+You can purchase in single grower bunches.

 I will not claim that the prices in my store are wholesale.
 I can't afford to sell flowers without a markup.
 But I do try to keep the prices reasonable and allow a DIY bride to save money by providing her own labor.
-I charge reasonable and fair overnight shipping rates.
+I try to keep the shipping prices close to actual costs.

 The added plus?
 I carry professional floral supplies, including bouquet holders, centerpiece foam, inexpensive containers and don't require you to buy high minimum.
 It's literal "one stop shopping" to get everything you need in one place.